CMSgov/dpc-app/CLI.md

 # CLI Commands
 Dropwizard offers the ability to add CLI commands to a project.
 Currently DPC has three projects with custom CLI commands; Attribution, API, and Consent.
 In addition to the custom CLI commands, Dropwizard has built-in default commands for `server` (starts up app), `check` (validates configuration), `db` (various db tasks).
+You can get more information on the commands by calling help with the `-h` flag after any command or subcommands.
+At the very least, the help will give you an idea of what parameters are needed for the CLI command.

 ## API CLI Commands
 API has three custom commands: `organization`, `key`, and `token`.
 Each of these commands has additional subcommands.